MediaPlay-Discord/os/README.md

 ## How does it work, really?
 It's essentially a web desktop.
 Since it's created using TurboWarp (fork of Scratch), and converted using TurboWarp Packager, it uses a canvas (which uses WebGL) to render things in your browser.

-...though some time in the future it will be recreated (again) without using TurboWarp, essentially making MediaPlay OS again with plain HTML, JavaScript, and CSS. (and even more maybe)
+...though some time in the future it will be recreated (again) without using TurboWarp, essentially making MediaPlay OS again with plain HTML, JavaScript, and CSS (and even more maybe) - this allows for more flexibility and even make the apps real.

 (note that if you refresh the page in the web version, you'll start over.)